lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 The maximum recommended MTU size is 1358 Bytes.
 The radio network protocols limit the packet sizes over the air, including radio protocol overhead to 1600 Bytes.
 However, the MTU is smaller to avoid fragmentation in the network backbone due to the payload encryption size (multiple of 16) and the additional core transport overhead handling.

 3GPP standardizes NB-IoT and, in general, the cellular technologies interfaces and functions.
-Therefore the introduction of SCHC entities to Dev, RGW-eNB, and NGW-CSGN needs to be specified in the NB-IoT standard, which implies that standard specifying SCHC support would not be backward compatible.
+Therefore the introduction of SCHC entities to Dev-UE, RGW-eNB, and NGW-CSGN needs to be specified in the NB-IoT standard, which implies that standard specifying SCHC support would not be backward compatible.
 A terminal or a network supporting a version of the standard without SCHC or without capability implementation (in case of not being standardized as mandatory capability) cannot utilize the compression services with this approach.

 SCHC could be deployed differently depending on where the header compression and the fragmentation are applied.
-The SCHC functionalities can be used over the radio transmission only, between the Dev and the RGW-eNB.
+The SCHC functionalities can be used over the radio transmission only, between the Dev-UE and the RGW-eNB.
 Alternatively, the packets transmitted over the end-to-end link can use SCHC.
 Else, when the transmissions over the NGW-MME or NGW-SCEF, the NGW-CSGN uses SCHC entity.
 For these two cases, the functions are to be standardized by 3GPP.

 Another possibility is to apply SCHC functionalities to the end-to-end connection or at least up to the operator network edge.
-SCHC functionalities are available in the application layer of the Dev and the Application Servers or a broker function at the edge of the operator network.
+SCHC functionalities are available in the application layer of the Dev-UE and the Application Servers or a broker function at the edge of the operator network.
 The radio network transmits the packets as non-IP traffic using IP tunneling or SCEF services.
 Since this option does not necessarily require 3GPP standardization, it is possible to also benefit legacy devices with SCHC by using the non-IP transmission features of the operator network.

 # IP based Data Transmission

 ## SCHC over the Radio link
-Deploying SCHC only over the radio link would require placing it as part of the protocol stack for data transfer between the Dev and the RGW-eNB.
+Deploying SCHC only over the radio link would require placing it as part of the protocol stack for data transfer between the Dev-UE and the RGW-eNB.
 This stack is the functional layer responsible for transporting data over the wireless connection and managing radio resources.
 There is support for features such as reliability, segmentation, and concatenation.
 The transmissions use link adaptation, meaning that the system will optimize the transport format used according to the radio conditions, the number of bits to transmit, and the power and interference constraints.
 That means that the number of bits transmitted over the air depends on the Modulation and Coding Schemes (MCS) selected.
 A Transport Block (TB) transmissions happen in the physical layer at network synchronized intervals called Transmission Time Interval (TTI).
 Each Transport Block has a different MCS and number of bits available to transmit.
 The MAC layer [TGPP36321] defines the Transport Blocks characteristics.
 The Radio link {{Fig-ProtocolArchi3}} stack comprises the Packet Data Convergence Protocol (PDCP) [TGPP36323], Radio Link Protocol (RLC) [TGPP36322], Medium Access Control protocol (MAC) [TGPP36321], and the Physical Layer [TGPP36201].
 The Appendix gives more details of these protocols.

 ### SCHC Entities Placing
 The current architecture provides support for header compression in PDCP with RoHC {{RFC5795}}.
 Therefore SCHC entities can be deployed similarly without the need for significant changes in the 3GPP specifications.